moov-io/metro2/README.md

       --input string   input file (default is $PWD/metro.json)
 ```

-The output parameter represents the full path name for the new metro2 file.
-The format parameter supports two types, "json" and "metro".
-The generate parameter will replace new generated trailer record in the file.
-The input parameter is the source metro2 file to be converted, and can be raw or json.
+- The `output` parameter represents the full path name for the new metro2 file.
+- The `format` parameter determines the output file format and supports "json" or "metro".
+- The `generate` parameter will create a newly generated trailer record in the file.
+- The `input` parameter is the source metro2 file to be converted, and can be raw or json.

 Example:
 ```